Richard Stahl

 Richard Stahl (January 4, 1932 – June 18, 2006) was an American actor who mostly appeared in comic roles on television and in films.

 Early life

-Born in Detroit, he studied at the American Academy of Dramatic Arts in New York City.
-In the 1950s, he was appearing in Off-Broadway productions, where he met his wife to be Kathryn Ish in 1959.
-In the 1960s, he relocated to San Francisco and became a member of an improvisational comedy group, The Committee.
+A native of Detroit, Stahl moved to California when he was 15.
+During the Korean War he served in the U.S. Army.
+After, he studied at the American Academy of Dramatic Arts in New York City.
+In 1959, he was appearing in off-Broadway productions when he met his wife to be, Kathryn Ish.
+In the 1960s, they relocated to San Francisco and became members of an improvisational comedy group, The Committee.

 Career

-Some of Stahl's best known film credits include Five Easy Pieces (1970), The Student Nurses (1970), Billy Jack (1971), Beware!
-The Blob (1972), Dirty Little Billy (1972), High Anxiety (1977), 9 to 5 (1980), Tin Man (1983), The Flamingo Kid (1984), Overboard (1987), L.A.
-Story (1991), The American President (1995) and Ghosts of Mississippi (1996).